Illustration explaining how cortisol levels affect stress, energy, and metabolic balance in the body

 10. How does weakened mucosal integrity influence appetite?

-A compromised gut barrier increases inflammatory signaling, disrupting satiety hormones and destabilizing GLP-1 sensitivity.
+A compromised gut barrier increases inflammatory signaling, disrupts satiety hormones, and destabilizes GLP-1 sensitivity.

 11. Can cortisol-driven cravings persist even when not hungry?